-- Meal counts as specified by the ARS: lunch meal service for one day of the MOR, if incorrect, 3 additional days will be requested.
-If the additional day is incorrect, the entire month of counts will be requested. - Food production records (completed for the month of review and planned for the week of review at the selected site for lunch - Additional records may be requested for the week prior to the day of review - CN labels, recipes, Product Formulation Statements, nutrition facts labels and any other supporting documentation
+- Meal counts as specified by the ARS available DOR: lunch meal service for the week prior to the week of the on-site review. - Food production records available DOR: completed lunch meal service FPRs for the week prior to the week of the on-site review. - Additional records may be requested for the week prior to the day of review. - CN labels, recipes, Product Formulation Statements, nutrition facts labels and any other supporting documentation.